World Urban Forum

 The World Urban Forum (WUF) is the world’s premier conference on urban issues.
-It was established in 2001 by the United Nations to examine one of the most pressing issues facing the world today: rapid urbanisation and its impact on communities, cities, economies, climate change and policies.
+It was established in 2001 by the United Nations to examine one of the most pressing issues facing the world today: rapid urbanisation and its impact on communities, cities, economies, climate change and policy.

-The World Urban Forum is organised and run by the United Nations Human Settlements Programme.
+The World Urban Forum is organised and run by the United Nations Human Settlements Programme (UN-HABITAT).

+History

 The first World Urban Forum was held in Nairobi, Kenya in 2002 and has been held around the world ever since.

 The forum has the following as its objectives: